-- 2.7 In Year 7, and in our pre-arrival induction processes, early identification of all pupils requiring support is a central aspect of our approach, and will begin when we liaise closely with primary School teachers to understand the pupils coming to University of Birmingham School. - 2.8 As pupil's progress through the School, the use of groups and grouping, additional adult support and support actions, as well as bespoke learning materials and equipment, will all be reviewed and deployed to meet individual needs. - 2.9 Pupils will experience online testing of their literacy and numeracy attributes through an appropriate provider in English and Maths to support expert identification of issues by staff. - 2.10 The School intends to draw on a unique combination of strengths to support pupils with SEND, with the University's School of Education housing one of the foremost Departments for Special Needs and Disability in the country. - 2.11 Background information on Special Educational Needs, literacy will form a key element of every new teacher's induction. - 2.12 All staff will have ongoing training and development to support them in teaching pupils with these specific needs as part of their normal classroom planning and practice. - 2.13 While the core approach will be to provide such support in mainstream classes there may be occasions where individuals need specific help away from class.
+- 2.7 In Year 7, and in our pre-arrival induction processes, early identification of all pupils requiring support is a central aspect of our approach, and will begin when we liaise closely with primary School teachers to understand the pupils coming to University of Birmingham School. - 2.8 As pupil's progress through the School, the use of groups and grouping, additional adult support and support actions, as well as bespoke learning materials and equipment, will all be reviewed and deployed to meet individual needs. - 2.9 Pupils will experience online testing of their literacy and numeracy attributes through an appropriate provider in English and Maths to support expert identification of issues by staff. - 2.10 The School intends to draw on a unique combination of strengths to support pupils with SEND, with the University's School of Education housing one of the foremost Departments for Special Needs and Disability in the country. - 2.11 All staff will have ongoing training and development to support them in teaching pupils with these specific needs as part of their normal classroom planning and practice. - 2.12 While the core approach will be to provide such support in mainstream classes there may be occasions where individuals need specific help away from class.
 The Learning Coaches have capacity to deliver this personalised support.
-In each year group, an English and Maths nurture group has been established for pupils who require additional support and time in these subjects. - 2.14 Individual needs will determine the approach used. - 2.15 Equally, staff will ensure that all these processes are handled in ways that avoid labelling and stereotyping. - 2.16 Special Educational Needs staff, including the SENDCo, Assistant SENDCo, Learning Coaches and Targeted Support Assistants will be available, to support and advise teachers in and out of class. - 2.17 The objectives of the governing body in making provision for pupils with special educational needs are: - a) To enable pupils with SEND to maximise their achievements; - b) To ensure that the needs of pupils with SEND are identified, assessed, provided for and regularly reviewed; - c) To develop learning and teaching styles that take account of the wide range of abilities, aptitudes and interests of the pupils; - d) To work in partnership with parents/ carers to enable them to make an active contribution to the education of their child; - e) To maximise the potential for ICT and assistive technology for pupils with SEND; - f) To ensure successful transition to reach their potential, become flourishing citizens who make a successful transition into adulthood (whether into employment, further or higher education or training). - g) To take views and wishes of pupils into account.
+In each year group, an English and Maths nurture group has been established for pupils who require additional support and time in these subjects. - 2.13 Individual needs will determine the approach used. - 2.14 Equally, staff will ensure that all these processes are handled in ways that avoid labelling and stereotyping. - 2.15 Special Educational Needs staff, including the SENDCo, Assistant SENDCo, Learning Coaches and Targeted Support Assistants will be available, to support and advise teachers in and out of class. - 2.16 The objectives of the governing body in making provision for pupils with special educational needs are: - a) To enable pupils with SEND to maximise their achievements; - b) To ensure that the needs of pupils with SEND are identified, assessed, provided for and regularly reviewed; - c) To develop learning and teaching styles that take account of the wide range of abilities, aptitudes and interests of the pupils; - d) To work in partnership with parents/ carers to enable them to make an active contribution to the education of their child; - e) To maximise the potential for ICT and assistive technology for pupils with SEND; - f) To ensure successful transition to reach their potential, become flourishing citizens who make a successful transition into adulthood (whether into employment, further or higher education or training). - g) To take views and wishes of pupils into account.

-- 2.18 Our policy complies with the statutory requirement laid out in the Equality Act 2010: advice for Schools - DfE Feb 2013, and the SEND Code of Practice 0 25 (2015), - 2.19 The School staff will also refer to the following policies/ guidance: - a) Statutory Guidance on Supporting Pupils at School with Medical Conditions; - b) The School's Equality and Inclusion Policy; - c) Local Authority and School Offers for SEND; - d) The School's Safeguarding Policy; - e) The School's Accessibility Plan, and; - f) National Teachers Standards
+- 2.17 Our policy complies with the statutory requirement laid out in the Equality Act 2010: advice for Schools updated from the DfE, and the SEND Code of Practice 0 25 (2015), - 2.18 The School staff will also refer to the following policies/guidance: - a) Statutory Guidance on Supporting Pupils at School with Medical Conditions; - b) The School's Equality and Inclusion Policy; - c) Local Authority and School Offers for SEND; - d) The School's Safeguarding Policy; - e) The School's Accessibility Plan, and; - f) National Teachers Standards